maltesie/bridge2/README.md

 ### 2 Setup and run Bridge2

-Then run the setup script that comes with bridge:
+Then run the bridge script:

-> ./setup

-This will create a python virtual environment containing all the necessary packages.
-You can now run Bridge2 using the following command:

 > ./bridge

+This will create a python virtual environment containing all the necessary packages and start bridge2 then.
+If you have any problems with python packages bridge is depending on, please remove the python3env folder to reinstall the virtual environment the next time the bridge script is run.

 ### 3 Reinstall or update Bridge2

-If you install a new version of Bridge2, delete your old installation folder, unpack the new archive, cd into the new bridge2 folder and follow the instructions under step 2.
+If you install a new version of Bridge2, delete your old installation folder and use the new downloaded version instead.

 ## Usage